 Note there are various ways to remotely access departmental and university services.
 Before setting up VPN you may want to look at the other options for remote access.
+Also if you only need a connection into the university rather than to the department then the central university VPN service is another option.

 What is VPN?